Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 "I assume we’re gonna get final mission briefing soon?"
 Firth emerged from the shower while still toweling off his head.
 Short mohawks didn’t hold much water, but still: the entire point of the haircut was to help deal with sweat inside the Mass’s helmet, and to a man everyone preferred to be as bone-dry as possible before suiting up.

 "Sure will.
-We’re just waiting on Champion Thurrsto and Father Genshi… Speak of the Devil."
+We’re just waiting on Champion Thurrsto and Father Genshi...
+Speak of the Devil."

 Genshi cut a strange figure in a Whitecrest combat suit.
 His dual thrashing first at the Great Father’s paws and then those of his Champion had definitely left their marks, and he’d clipped the fur on his face short to cover for it.
 Presumably at full length it’d look patchy and ragged.

 The idea had been floated - and accepted - that he might be HEAT material.
-After all, the Champion of Whitecrest had to hold his own against the very best his Clan could produce in order to *be* the Champion, and lately that had meant having to stack up to the likes of Faarek, Shim, Regaari… and of course the new Champion, Thurrsto.
+After all, the Champion of Whitecrest had to hold his own against the very best his Clan could produce in order to *be* the Champion, and lately that had meant having to stack up to the likes of Faarek, Shim, Regaari... and of course the new Champion, Thurrsto.
 For all his scars, Genshi was still at the apex of what his Clan could produce.

 For now, however, he was along on his Clan’s behalf.
-As a senior Father who outranked all of the HEAT ‘Crests, it was his responsibility to ensure the safe return of a valuable agent from the field… and if that meant dropping in alongside the HEAT and fighting at their side, well, he was up to the job.
-He looked… pleased, so far as Costello could judge.
+As a senior Father who outranked all of the HEAT ‘Crests, it was his responsibility to ensure the safe return of a valuable agent from the field... and if that meant dropping in alongside the HEAT and fighting at their side, well, he was up to the job.
+He looked... pleased, so far as Costello could judge.
 His own indiscretions had seen him exiled to the wilderness a little, and this return to the sharp end of the Clan’s activities would surely be welcome.

 Costello’s concern, and Powell’s, was that his proven history of forgetting his place in the chain of command was hardly optimal HEAT material.
 But after much deliberation, not to mention the good words of both Thurrsto and Faarek, they’d agreed to give him a chance to prove himself.

 Thurrsto looked serious and resigned.
-He wasn’t dropping anywhere with anybody or anything, and Costello knew from his relationship with Powell that such a retirement from the front line was… unhappy.
+He wasn’t dropping anywhere with anybody or anything, and Costello knew from his relationship with Powell that such a retirement from the front line was... unhappy.
 Still, he was there to see his Brothers off if nothing else.

-"Gentlemen…"
+"Gentlemen..."

 "That’s my cue," said Firth as he ripped open his undersuit’s packaging.
 Their makeshift staging area had sheets put down everywhere to keep the dirt and dust under control before they sewed themselves into that unforgiving inner layer, but it wasn’t a cleanroom, so getting the undersuit on quickly was a must.
 "Y’all swingin’ dicks get out here, briefing time!"